 I can’t think of any other time when being a mom is scrutinized the way it is these days.
 Motherhood is on display 24/7 thanks to social media, the news, and even gossip.
 We wage mommy wars on one another and hear differing opinions on everything, from everyone.

-But in the midst of all the crazy, what makes for a good mom—and a good person—are the basic characteristics of who we are.
+But in the midst of it all, what makes for a good mom—and a good person—are the basic characteristics of who we are.
 The qualities of a mother we’d want to pass on to our kids as well.

 Get more tips:

 - The “How Do You Do It” Working Mom Survival Guide

 - 3 Year Old Attached to Mom?
 Here’s What to Do